JoschaPMaliem/JoschaPMaliem/README.md

 *Man is something that shall be overcome.
-What have you done to overcome him?*
+What have you done to overcome him? - Nietzsche*